ParallelTask/dinoloop/npm/README.md

 ## Philosophy

 Dinoloop lets user to freely upgrade/downgrade expressjs. <span style="text-decoration:underline">Installing dinoloop won't install express</span>.
 You can install your own version of express.
 All you have to provide is express app, express router instance to dinoloop.

+## Motivation
+Typescript (*Javascript now*) supports object oriented programming, these features are great with SOLID design principles.
+Dinoloop is a tool that helps node developers to write Restful APIs with SOLID principles similar to JAVA and C# coding skills.

 ## Community
 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our [CONTRIBUTING.md](https://github.com/ParallelTask/dinoloop/blob/master/CONTRIBUTING.md)